 For seasoned developers, this cycle feels a lot like rapid prototyping with a highly responsive teammate.

-When you’re building small tools, it’s fine to toss quick prompts at the AI.
-But once you’re working on complex projects involving multiple microservices or frontends with mobile responsiveness, precision becomes non-negotiable.
+When you're building small tools, quick prompts work fine.
+But once you're working on complex projects involving multiple microservices or frontends with mobile responsiveness, precision becomes non-negotiable.

 Now let's look at some vibe coding prompt examples that actually work in production-like scenarios.